 Removal from industry is a last resort measure that will only be exercised in the most severe cases or repeated instances of serious non-compliance.
-In these instances, the commission may revoke a licence or accreditation, or deregister an exempt person.
+In these instances, the commission may revoke an energy licence, cancel a Victorian Energy Upgrades accreditation, deregister an exempt person or disqualify a person from seeking accreditation under the Victoria Energy Upgrades program.
 We will consider the potential impact on customers and third parties when deciding to remove an entity from industry.